 You probably know someone who was traumatised by their school years.
 Even if only 5% of pupils suffer this much, it throws a huge shadow over the social benefit.
 But even boredom, or unfreedom, or being forced to associate with cruel people count.
 (One suggestive result: closing schools for coronavirus was correlated with a 20% drop in teen anxiety rate.)

 People who suffer from uni are rarer, but I’ve met a few.
 They are totally ignored in the discourse, in favour of the Ennobling Creation of Citizens or 4 Year Crazy Party memes.
+(Again, millions of people drop out and may be left worse off than before.)

 Credential inflation as perverse redistribution